A HMM-type anvi’o artifact. This artifact is typically provided by the user for anvi’o to import into its databases, process, and/or use.

 Required or used by

-HMM hits in a contigs-db for a given HMM source will be accessible to anvi’o programs globally (i.e., to recover aligned or non-aligned sequences as fasta files, or display contigs that contain HMM hits in interactive interfaces, to report hits in summary outputs, etc).
+HMM hits in a contigs-db for a given hmm-source source will be accessible to anvi’o programs globally.
+Sequences that match to HMM hits can be recovered in an aligned or non-aligned fashion as fasta files for downstream analyses including phylogenomics, they can be displayed in anvi’o interfaces, reported in summary outputs, and so on.

 Default HMM sources

 - Bacteria_71: 71 single-copy core genes for domain bacteria that represent a modified version of the HMM profiles published by Mike Lee.
 The anvi’o collection excludes

 Peptidase_A8occurred in Lee collection (as they were exceptionally redundant or rare among MAGs from various habitats), and includes

 Ribosomal_L2to make it more compatible with Hug et al’s set of ribosomal proteins.

 - Archaea_76: 76 single-copy core genes for domain archaea by Mike Lee.

 - Protista_83: 83 single-copy core genes for protists (domain eukarya) by Tom O. Delmont.